-IHSTSA is led by Mr. Scott Breigle, Technology Department Head and renowned technology teacher at Ithaca High School.
+IHSTSA is led by Mr. Scott Breigle, Ithaca High School Technology Department Head and renowned technology teacher.
 During the school day, Mr. Breigle teaches high-level courses in the Project Lead the Way sequence, such as Computer Integrated Manufacturing and Principles of Engineering.
-As a teacher, Mr. Breigle’s main goal is to spark interest and love for learning and help students to develop practical skills in technology.
-In the future, Mr. Breigle hopes, this goal will develop even further into helping students see a career path for themselves and be prepared for the future.Read More
+As a teacher, Mr. Breigle’s main goal is to spark interest and love for learning and to help students to develop practical skills in technology.
+On a deeper level.
+Mr. Breigle hopes to encourage students to pursue technology and STEM as a potential career.Read More

 Mr. Breigle’s interest in TSA and technology began early.
 After he won an event for CO2 dragsters in middle school, Mr. Breigle first realized his love for STEM disciplines and the field of engineering.
 While Mr. Breigle couldn’t see the purpose of many skills taught in math classes, he instantly recognized how applicable many skills taught in technology classes could be in the real world.
 Mr. Breigle went on to study teaching technology at SUNY Oswego, and then to get a master’s degree from the Rochester Institute of Technology.